Ced earned a bachelor's degree in communication studies in 1999. His interests include history, traveling, and

 Depictions of Famous Chinese Myths

 The elaborate dioramas of Haw Par Villa feature near all of the most famous myths and legends from Chinese mythology and folktales.
 All displays are also accompanied by terse and well-written summaries that had been continuously improved over the years.
 For visitors interested in Chinese culture and social thought, a visit to this weird statue theme park is an unparalleled visual treat.
 A most educational one too.

 Lessons About Morality

 The message of helping the weak, never to bully the unfortunate, and never to indulge in wickedness thereafter stuck in my head for years.
 Whatever the Aw brothers’ actual purpose in building the statue park, they successfully kept me in good behavior for many years.

 Fortunately, other displays are less disturbing.
 A good many also feature Buddhas and Taoist deities.
-The most famous Chinese mythological character, Sun Wukong the monkey king, naturally appears as well.
+The most famous Chinese mythological character, Sun Wukong the monkey king, naturally makes an appearance with his almighty cudgel too.

 The Gruesome Ten Courts of Hell (十殿阎罗)